10 Hard Truths About “No Upfront Fee” SBLC Requests

 Request Advisory Support

 Financely Group is a capital advisory firm.
-We arrange standby letters of credit through licensed banks on a best-efforts basis.
+We arrange standby letters of credit through regulated counterparties on a best-efforts basis.

-All services are subject to KYC/AML, sanctions screening, and legal review.
+All services remain subject to underwriting, KYC, AML, sanctions screening, and legal review.
 We do not issue instruments directly.